Hi, I'm Melanie. I believe how we design can be as transformative as what we design.

 “I feel lighter.”
 “I came in feeling really stuck, but now I’m full of energy.”
 “You really see me.
 Things I didn’t even see in myself.”

 I began to fold coaching into my practice organically.
-Conversation after conversation, I realized the work I was doing on the periphery of my design practice was actually the the work.
 Messy, bold, world-changing work takes leaders who can step into the fullness of their creative leadership.
 The thing is?
 As strong as you are as a leader, you often need a soft space to land to sort through things.
+A guide to hold you through the transformation, because:

 I have a special knack for being able to coach creative, purpose-driven leaders into feeling integrated and inspired.
 I bring a design lens and appreciative inquiry approach to this work with individuals and teams.
 I coach leaders on inner work, relational dynamics, leading design teams, social entrepreneurship, and systems change.